-Confused between Udemy vs Teachable?
-Want to know which one to select?
-Selling online courses is one of the most lucrative ways to make a passive income in 2022.
+Do you know the difference between Udemy and Teachable?
+Do you want to know which one to choose?
+Selling online courses will be one of the most profitable ways to generate passive income in 2023.

-There are many online course platforms available in the market.
-However, choosing the right one can be a challenge.
+There are countless online course platforms on the market.
+However, selecting the best one can be difficult.

-Udemy and Teachable were created to solve this problem by providing you with an effective way to create courses and sell them online.
+Udemy and Teachable were created to address this issue by allowing you to create and sell courses online easily.

 Udemy was founded a decade ago in Silicon Valley, San Francisco, and was aimed at young professionals & students.
 Udemy has risen into a giant and holds a monopoly over online learning platforms.